 tdigest is implemented as an aggregate function in PostgreSQL.
 It

-does not support moving-aggregate mode, and are not ordered-set aggregates.
-They
+does not support moving-aggregate mode and is not an ordered-set aggregate.
+It

 tdigest function is somewhat dependent on the order of inputs.
 The

 percentile approximations should be nearly equal for the same underlying data,

 especially at the extremes of the quantile range where the

 inherently more accurate.
 They are unlikely to be identical if built in a

 different order.
 While this should have little effect on the accuracy of the